 20. KEYTLaw’s Business Purchase & Sale Document Preparation Service

-If you are buying or selling an Arizona business or assets of a business, you should hire Arizona business law attorney Richard Keyt (practicing business and contracts law in Arizona since 1980) to prepare all the legal documents necessary to document the transaction.
+If you are buying or selling an Arizona business or assets of a business, you should hire Arizona business law attorneys Richard Keyt (practicing business and contracts law in Arizona since 1980) and his son former CPA Richard C. Keyt to prepare all the legal documents necessary to document the transaction.
 For a low guaranteed fixed fee, we will prepare all the following documents customized to favor the buyer (if we represent the buyer) or the seller (if we represent the seller):

 - Purchase Agreement